yahya159/cpi-mcp/CLIENT_SETUP.md

 npm run build
 ```

-Then point your AI host at the built file with an **absolute path**:
+Then point your AI host at the compiled server file with an absolute path:

 ```json
 {